odoo/owl/doc/reference/component.md

 We explain here all the public methods of the `Component` class.

-- **`mount(target, renderBeforeRemount=false)`** (async): this is the main way a component is added to the DOM: the root component is mounted to a target HTMLElement.
+- **`mount(target)`** (async): this is the main way a component is added to the DOM: the root component is mounted to a target HTMLElement.
 Obviously, this is asynchronous, since each children need to be created as well.
 Most applications will need to call `mount` exactly once, on the root component.

-  The `renderBeforeRemount` argument is useful when a component is unmounted and remounted.
-  In that case, we may want to rerender the component _before_ it is remounted, if we know that its state (or something in the environment, or ...) has changed.
+  Note that if a component is mounted, unmounted and remounted, it will be automatically re-rendered to ensure that changes in its state (or something in the environment, or in the store, or ...) will be taken into account.
-  In that case, it should simply set to `true`.

 - **`unmount()`**: in case a component needs to be detached/removed from the DOM, this method can be used.
 Most applications should not call `unmount`, this is more